 Moving forward, purchasing wholesale gives you two of the things you need to kickstart your business: time and money.
 Now that you know all there is to know about wholesale essential oils, allow us to give you an insight about the industry that you’re trying to pursue.

 The popularity of essential oils grew as people became more and more curious about alternative medicine.
 Conventional medical treatments cost an arm and a leg in a lot of countries, especially here in the US.
-So it’s no surprise that people would want to opt for cheaper alternatives.
+It's therefore no surprise that people would want to opt for cheaper alternatives.

-But before you get any idea, we’ll cut you right there and now.
-Aromatherapy or essential oil treatments shouldn’t be mistaken as a medical substitute for your ailments.
-We don’t recommend any of our customers to rely solely on the benefits of essential oils.
+It's important to note, however, that aromatherapy or essential oil treatments shouldn’t completely replace medical treatments.
+No one should rely solely on the benefits of essential oils.
 Aromatherapy is more of a “support system” for your body, instead of a cure.

 Essential oils are popular all over the world, but the US has a huge chunk in the demand.
 According to a market research report published in 2017, the rise of the essential oil market started in 2015 at 3.36 billion US dollars.